- Instructions for Form 5713 - Introductory Material

 If a substantial number of boycott agreements were entered into or were effective for the period covered by the report, and the boycott clauses are similar, you can attach a sample boycott clause and a statement showing the number and general nature of all other boycott clauses and agreements entered into.
 An agreement to participate in or cooperate with an international boycott continues for the entire period that it is in effect and must be reported each year that it is in effect.

-Check "Yes" for any requests received or agreements entered into or continuing in effect during the period covered by the report for any international boycott not excluded under U.S. approved boycotts on page 1.
-Also see Unsolicited invitation to bid on page 1.
+Check "Yes" for any requests received or agreements entered into or continuing in effect during the period covered by the report for any international boycott not excluded under U.S. approved boycotts, earlier.
+Also, see Unsolicited invitation to bid, earlier.
 If no requests were received and no agreements were entered into or in effect, enter "No."